nlmatteson/UP206A--Final-Project/Group-Assignments/readme.md

 # **Project Proposal**

+## Title

+Impact of BART's TOD Projects on housing accessibility and affordability

 ## Introduction and Research Question

 For our project, we hope to analyze how Bay Area Rapid Transit’s (BART) completed Transit-Oriented Development (TOD) projects have impacted the nearby communities, specifically considering the equity implications.
 We plan to research housing availability/affordability has changed since the projects completed.